Apraxia of Speech Special Needs Factsheet

 What Teachers Should Know

-Childhood apraxia of speech, sometimes called dyspraxia or developmental apraxia of speech, is a speech disorder in which the brain has difficulties getting the tongue, lips, and jaw to move correctly for talking.
+Childhood apraxia of speech, sometimes called verbal dyspraxia, is a speech disorder in which the brain has difficulties getting the tongue, lips, and jaw to move correctly for talking.
 Children with the disorder know what they want to say, but can't coordinate the muscle movements needed to make the sounds, syllables, and words.

 Apraxia is more common in boys than girls, although girls with the disorder usually have a more severe form.